ericghara/small-words/README.md

     </tr>
 </table>

 Visually the quality of the fit is difficult to assess due to the shear range of the y values (top 2 graphs).
-Looking at the residuals shows us that within the training set, the fit is very good, displaying apparently random deviation from the actual value.
+Looking at the residuals (bottom graphs) shows us that within the training set, the fit is very good, displaying apparently random deviation from the actual value.
 Outside of the training set the fit of the calculated function can only be called acceptable, with a nonrandom deviation from expected.
-Despite this R² analysis shows an accurate approximation in the range of 1-100 character lengths.
-With fitting methods that support larger numbers certainly better fits can be used, but I will leave this pursuit to someone else :).
+Despite this, R² analysis shows an accurate approximation in the range of 1-90 repeat character lengths.
+With fitting methods that support larger numbers or experimenting with other models certainly better fits are possible, but I will leave this pursuit to someone else :).

 ## Conclusion
-If you want to rigorously calculate the number of permutations of 2 and 22 in a repeating string, breaking down the problem into discrete permutation with repetition problems provides a very quick solution with O(x) time complexity.
-If you seek an O(1) solution and can accept an approximation and the limitation to strings <90 characters this approximation is a good option:
+If you want to rigorously calculate the number of permutations of 2 and 22 or 1 and 11 in a repeating string, breaking down the problem into discrete permutation with repetition problems provides a very quick solution with O(x) time complexity.
+If you seek an O(1) solution and can accept an approximation and the limitation to strings <90 characters this approximation is reasonable:

 <p align="center"><code>A⋅eᴮⁿ-C</code></p align="center">
 <p align="center"><code>A = 0.72360693 B = 0.48121182 C = 0.00476934</code></p align="center">